-There are single and double bonds in the molecular structure of these compounds and the positioning of those bonds are important in differentiating various them.
-They are not all too different from each other in how they act, but obvious gaps are distinguished within their own effects.
-Both are psychoactive compounds which bind to the CB1 and CB2 receptors in the endocannabinoid system which are involved in altering mood, behavior, perception, etc., but their strength level differs significantly.
-As a result of this, Delta 8 is considered to be more mild than Delta 9.
-Let us go into additional detail of these effects, benefits and detriments of Delta 8 THC.
+Delta 8 and Delta 9 share a very similar molecular structure, but one slight variance differentiates the two.
+There are single and double bonds in the molecular structure of these compounds and the placement of these bonds are important in differentiating various them.
+Delta 8 and Delta 9 have double bonds in a similar, but not identical place.
+They are not all too different from each other in the way they behave, but there are obvious differences in their effects.
+Both are psychoactive compounds that bind to the CB1 and CB2 receptors in the endocannabinoid system that are involved in altering mood, behavior, perception, etc., but their strength level differs.
+Because of this, Delta 8 is considered to be more mild than Delta 9.
+Let’s go into further detail of the effects, benefits and detriments of Delta 8.

-Medicinal Potential of Delta 8 THC
+Medicinal Potential of Delta 8

 One of the most common products for Delta 8 THC is in the form of vaporizer cartridges

-The legality of Delta 8 THC
+The legality of Delta 8

-The Future of Delta 8 THC
+The Future of Delta 8